-About Clinical Research
+About Clinical Research at PAMFRI

-Patients who join clinical trials receive access to new treatments and the dedicated attention from physicians, research nurses and coordinators.
-Many participants are also motivated by helping future patients, as many studies may not influence treatment for years.
+Patients who understand the significance of clinical studies and join clinical trials receive access to new treatments and dedicated attention from physicians, research nurses and coordinators.
+Many participants are also motivated to help future patients, as many studies may not influence treatment for years.